yafangy/Review_aspect_extraction/README.md

 - gen.vec.npy, restaurant_emb.vec.npy (prepared embedding for words in word_idx)
 - restaurantTrain.npz, restaurantTest.npz (prepared training/text dataset extracted from the .xml files)
 - other .json files (raw text/opinions from the .xml files)

+These files are included in this repo, so if you wish to jump directly to training, you can skip this step.

 ### Step 7:
 Run script/Step2_train.py to train the restaurant model.